 The Book of Acts narrates the missionary enterprise that begins at Pentecost when the Holy Spirit comes upon the Apostles and empowers them to work miracles and speak foreign languages.
-Just as the Jews reject Jesus in the Gospels, so the apostles are rejected in Acts.
-Some Jews and Gentiles, however, do follow these new teachings, notably Saul, also known as Paul.
-It is through Paul and others that the new teachings were spread among Gentiles in many of the provinces of the Roman world.
-The narrative in Acts goes to great lengths to explain why the message of the divine Jesus is not only for Jews.
-The cycle of Jewish rejection of the message and Gentile acceptance of it allows the author to show how Gentiles came to be a part of the people of God.
-The author insists that Gentiles need not convert, but he is equally adamant that the message is not contrary to Judaism.
-Acts attributes the delay of the end of the world to the necessity of spreading the gospel to the "ends of the earth" and thus sidesteps Paul preaching that the end was imminent.
+Just as the Hebrews reject Jesus in the Gospels, so the apostles are rejected in Acts.
+This book describes how Paul and others spread "the word" to the Gentiles in many of the provinces of the Roman world.
+The narrative in Acts goes to great lengths to explain why the message of Jesus is not only for those of the Jewish faith.
+The cycle of Jewish rejection and Gentile acceptance allows the author to show how Gentiles came to be a part of the chosen people of God.
+The author insists that Gentiles need not convert to the Hebrew religion, but neither is the message opposed to the Torah.
+Acts attributes the delay of the end of the world, Paul and others preached about its imminent occurrence, to the necessity of spreading the gospel to the "ends of the earth".